isabelc/Organized-Docs/readme.txt

 3. Single docs post with Table of Contents

 == Changelog ==

+= 1.2.2 =
+* Fix: 2 files were not synced to svn: custom.php and the localization file.
+* New: option to use title anchor text on Docs post nav links, instead of 'next' and 'previous'.

 = 1.2.0 =
 * New: option to hide custom sidebar IDs to avoid multiple Table of Contents widgets.